DISABILITY BENEFITS & EPILEPSY

 If you suffer from epilepsy and have recurring seizures, you may be entitled to Social Security Disability Insurance (SSDI) benefits and/or Supplemental Security Income (SSI).
 Epilepsy is a serious condition that can have a dramatic impact on every area of your life, including your ability to work and make a living.

-At Handler, Henning & Rosenberg LLC, we have served clients across Pennsylvania for nearly 100 years.
+At Handler, Henning & Rosenberg LLC, we have served clients across Pennsylvania since 1922.
 Applying for SSDI and SSI is not simple, but with the right support and counsel, you can pursue the benefits that are rightfully yours.
-Our Social Security Disability lawyers know how to deal with the Social Security Administration (SSA) and the Pennsylvania Bureau of Disability Determination (BDD).
+Our Social Security disability lawyers know how to deal with the Social Security Administration (SSA) and the Pennsylvania Bureau of Disability Determination (BDD).
 We can help you properly prepare and file your application, along with medical evidence and documentation, to seek approval.
 If your claim was already denied, we can help with an appeal.
 We can even help you pursue backpay for past-due benefits.

 Epilepsy SSDI & SSI Benefits FAQ